 It is also important to remember that purchasing a Timeshare should NEVER be viewed as a financial investment.
 Timeshare is an investment in lifestyle, in future holidays and family time together.
 There is almost no resale value to a Timeshare.

-The mis-selling of holiday products is, unfortunately, common practice within the holiday industry and these type of crimes often go unreported by the most vulnerable in our society and criminal convictions are few and far between.
+The mis-selling of holiday products is, unfortunately, common practice within the holiday industry and these type of crimes often go unrecorded by the most vulnerable in our society and criminal convictions are few and far between.

 If you have purchased a Lifestyle / Concierge Service, a Timeshare or a ‘Holiday Points’ based product from a resort or company and feel unhappy with the service, or feel you have been mis-sold this product, please get in touch with us to discuss how we may be able to help you with a possible timeshare termination.